codingoleg/Almaviva_VAC_auto_appointment/README.md

 none on the site.
 (It was empirically established that, if these 'invisible' intervals exist, successful appointment is possible, but unlikely.)\
-At present time the script can only apply for the touristic visa without any services (see the screenshots).
-Applying for another visas' types and adding services is not included yet.\
+At present time the script can only apply for the touristic visa without any services (see the screenshots) and cash payment method.
+Applying for another visas' or payment method types and adding services is not included yet.\
 <img src="./pics/tourism_visa.jpg" width=75% height=75%>\
 <img src="./pics/services.jpg" width=75% height=75%>